SnowSky’s first flagship IEM is the spiritual successor to the FD7

 Oak Nano vs FD15 shell design comparison Oak Nano vs FD15 nozzle size and angle

-Sound-wise the Oak Nano is similar tuned with that FiiO midrange ‘House sound’ but to my ear slightly mid-forward and spatially open, while the FD15 is the more conventionally balanced option.
-At roughly half the Oak Nano’s price, the FD15 remains an excellent single DD IEM; the Oak Nano is the step up for those who want the more engaging midrange character and the semi-open staging.
+Sound-wise the Oak Nano has a somewhat similar tuning with that FiiO midrange ‘House sound’ but to my ear slightly mid-forward and spatially open, while the FD15 is the more conventionally balanced option.
+At roughly half the Oak Nano’s price, the FD15 remains an excellent single DD IEM; the Oak Nano is the step up for those who want the more engaging midrange character and the more expansive soundstage.

 FiiO FX17

-The FiiO FX17 is a hybrid multi-driver design versus the Oak Nano’s single DD approach.
-The FX17 offers more technical resolution from its driver array and a more analytical presentation.
-The Oak Nano counters with a more cohesive, natural timbre — a single DD advantage — and the wider semi-open soundstage.
-These are genuinely different experiences at similar prices, and the choice between them is primarily about whether you prioritise resolution and neutrality or spatial openness and tonal engagement.
+The FiiO FX17 is a very different proposition — a hybrid multi-driver design featuring an electrostatic driver configuration, priced at around $1,499.
+At more than three times the Oak Nano’s price, the FX17 offers a higher level of technical resolution and a more analytical presentation.
+The Oak Nano counters with a more cohesive, vocal centric timbre — a single DD advantage — and the notably wide soundstage.
+These are genuinely different experiences at very different price points; the FX17 is the step-up for those who want the last word in resolution and are willing to pay for it.

 Fosi Audio IM4